prashantsmore/xtreamteam/README.md

 #### EPIC: Core Functions
 7. Ability to retrieve QR Code For various roles ( stakeholders) - ESTIMATION: 21
 8. Unique QR Code should be assigned to Families - ESTIMATION: 13
-9. Donor should be able to donate money - ESTIMATION:
+9. Donor should be able to donate money - ESTIMATION: 8
-9. NPO shoule be able to distribute funds - ESTIMATION:
+9. NPO should be able to distribute funds - ESTIMATION: 21
-11. Contact Page/ Help form - ESTIMATION:
+11. Contact Page/ Help form - ESTIMATION: 5
 #### EPIC: Security
-12. All transactions should be secure. - ESTIMATION:
+12. Implement basic web security practices - ESTIMATION: 13
-S